HiramZ04/StudyBot/README.md

    - Run `npm run build` to compile the frontend assets into the `dist` directory.

 ### 4. Set up the backend:
+   - Return to root directory
    - Run `pip install -r backend/requirements.txt`

 ### 5. Start the server:
-   - Run `fastapi dev backend/app.py`
+   - Run `fastapi dev backend/app.py` (must be run from root directory)

 ### 7. Open a web browser and navigate to http://localhost:8000 to access the application.